mzxyz/react-native-galaxy/README.md

 - [ ] Config tips and the difference between foreground and background notification.
 - [ ] react-native-push-notification

-## 7. Common user cases for the third part libraries
+## 7. Common use cases for the third part libraries

 - [ ] react-native-camera
 - [ ] react-native-maps